bnluong/LIDAR-filter/README.md

 ## Versioning

 This project uses [Semantic Versioning](http://semver.org/).
-For a list of available versions, see the [repository tag list](https://github.com/your/project/tags).
+For a list of available versions, see the [repository tag list](https://github.com/LIDAR-filters/tags).

 ## Contributing (Optional)

 We encourage public contributions!
-Please review [CONTRIBUTING.md](link-to-file) for details on our code of conduct and development process.
+Please review [CONTRIBUTING](CONTRIBUTING) for details on our code of conduct and development process.

 ## Further Reading